hytonhan/Timberborn-SimpleFloodgateTriggers/README.md

 IMPORTANT!
 Be aware that if a Stream Gauge is linked, then the Floodgate's height will be set always when below low or above high threshold, instead of triggering once when the thresholds are crossed.

+## Water pumps and dumps
+Normal and mechanical water pumps and wter dumps have similar setting compared to floodgates.
+The main difference is that instead of height, you can choose when to pause/resume the pumps.

-Curretly you can only link a single Stream Gauge with a Floodgate.
+Curretly you can only link a single Stream Gauge with a Floodgate or water pump.
 However, there is no limit with how many Floodgates can be connected to a certain StreamGauge.

 # Known Limitations
 1. The trigger settings are NOT synchronized to neighboring Floodgates.
 This might be fixed in the future
 	- Though if you have a line of Floodgate that are synchronized, you only need to enable the trigger for one of them, as the built in synchronization will take care of the neighboring height when one is set.
 1. This plugin might cause some lag spikes when a drought ends or starts.
 They shouldn't be too heavy though
-1. If there are lots of active triggers, it might cause general slowness.
-Be aware, owners of megacolonies!

 # Installing
 Recommended way to install this mod is through [Thunderstore](https://timberborn.thunderstore.io/).
 You can install this plugin manually by cloning the repo, building it